 Drip irrigation has enabled farmers, nurserymen, and landscapers to conserve water for decades.
-This is primarily because, in contrast to gravity or sprinkler irrigation, drip irrigation technology applies water slowly and directly to the targeted plant’s root zone.
+This is primarily because, in contrast to gravity or sprinkler irrigation, drip irrigation efficiency and technology applies water slowly and directly to the targeted plant’s root zone.
 In addition, drip irrigation technology has extremely high application uniformity, even when pressures vary from hilly terrain or long lengths of run, or where planted areas are oddly shaped.

-Water is conserved in the following ways:
+Water is conserved in the following ways through drip irrigation efficiency:

 - Drip irrigation application uniformity is very high, usually over 90%